 Our teachers have been chosen so you get equal doses of traditional and progressive playing styles.
-Each day you’ll be immersed in a learning experiences that’ll change the way you approach your instrument in the practice room and at the jam.
+Each day you’ll be immersed in learning experiences that’ll change the way you approach your instrument in the practice room and at the jam.

 The class size will be 8-10 students per teacher to allow for hands-on learning and individual attention.
 Instruction will feature a unique blend of traditional bluegrass techniques mixed with progressive improvisational concepts following along with each day’s theme.

 The classes will be 60 minutes long so the teacher can give focused attention to the daily theme and so you and the teachers avoid “camp burnout” by the final day.
 The daily practice session will give you a chance to review any materials that you learned in the morning session.